Currently Browsing:Obstetrics & Gynecology

 Mild.
 The bladder droops only a short way into the vagina.

 More severe.
 The bladder has sunk into the vagina far enough to reach the opening of the vagina.

 Most advanced.
 The bladder bulges out through the opening of the vagina.

-A cystocele may result from the following:
+A cystocele may be caused by the following:

-Straining muscles during childbirth
+- Straining muscles during childbirth

-Repeated straining during bowel movements
+- Repeated straining during bowel movements

-Weakened muscles around the vagina caused by lack of estrogen after menopause
+- Weak muscles around the vagina caused by lack of estrogen after menopause

 Symptoms of cystocele include: